 Extraction, Green Mobilization, and Conservation: Natural Resource Dependence and Protected Area Designation (draft available as part of IGCC working paper series).
-Job Market Paper, under review.
+Under review.
 Latest draft available here.

 Abstract: